MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/save-and-load-ink.md

 ---
-Description: Windows apps that support Windows Ink can serialize and deserialize ink strokes to an Ink Serialized Format (ISF) file.
+description: Windows apps that support Windows Ink can serialize and deserialize ink strokes to an Ink Serialized Format (ISF) file.
 The ISF file is a GIF image with additional metadata for all ink stroke properties and behaviors.
 Apps that are not ink-enabled, can view the static GIF image, including alpha-channel background transparency.
 title: Store and retrieve Windows Ink stroke data ms.assetid: C96C9D2F-DB69-4883-9809-4A0DF7CEC506
 label: Store and retrieve Windows Ink stroke data